OfficeDev/O365-Windows-Start/README.md

    - FileSystemItemViewModel.cs
    - ContactItemViewModel.cs

+## Known issues ##

+- When signed in with a standard, non-admin, Office 365 user you receive *Access denied* errors using the Files API.
+A fix is being rolled out soon to address this issue.
+To continue exploring the Files API you currently have to be signed in as an admin or enable Sites permissions for the sample.

 ## Troubleshooting ##

-You receive an "insufficient privileges" exception when you connect to Office 365 as a normal user, i.e., someone that does not have elevated privileges and is not a global administrator.
+- You receive an "insufficient privileges" exception when you connect to Office 365 as a normal user, i.e., someone that does not have elevated privileges and is not a global administrator.
 Make sure you have set the *Access your organization's directory* permission when you add the connected services.

-You receive errors during package installation, for example, *Unable to find "Microsoft.Azure.ActiveDirectory.GraphClient" version="1.0.21"*.
+- You receive errors during package installation, for example, *Unable to find "Microsoft.Azure.ActiveDirectory.GraphClient" version="1.0.21"*.
 Make sure the local path where you placed the solution is not too long/deep.
 Moving the solution closer to the root of your drive resolves this issue.
 We'll also work on shortening the folder names in a future update.

-You may run into an authentication error after deploying and running if apps do not have the ability to access account information in the [Windows Privacy Settings](http://www.microsoft.com/security/online-privacy/windows.aspx) menu.
+- You may run into an authentication error after deploying and running if apps do not have the ability to access account information in the [Windows Privacy Settings](http://www.microsoft.com/security/online-privacy/windows.aspx) menu.
 Set **Let my apps access my name, picture, and other account info** to **On**.
 This setting can be reset by a Windows Update.

 ## Copyright ##